Wall Street’s recommendations for Halliburton

 Analysts’ rating changes for HAL

-From November 15, 2017, to February 15, 2018, the percentage of analysts recommending a “buy” or some equivalent for HAL has increased from 89% to 92%.
-Analysts’ “hold” recommendations have remained unchanged during the same period, while their “sell” recommendations decreased.
-A year ago, ~90% of the sell-side analysts recommended a “buy” for HAL.
-Halliburton makes up 2.4% of the iShares North American Natural Resources ETF (IGE).
-IGE decreased 5% in the past year versus a 14% fall in HAL’s stock price during the same period.
+From December 13, 2016, to March 13, 2017, the percentage of analysts recommending a “buy” or some equivalent for HAL has increased from 88% to 92%.
+Analysts’ “hold” and “sell” recommendations have fallen for HAL in the past four months.
+A year ago, ~78% of the sell-side analysts recommended a “buy” for HAL.
+Halliburton makes up 2.6% of the iShares North American Natural Resources ETF (IGE).

 Analysts’ target prices for HAL and its peers

-On February 15, the sell-side analysts’ mean target price for HAL was $63.9.
-HAL is currently trading at ~$46.9, implying ~36% return potential at its current price.
-A month ago, analysts’ average target price for HAL was $54.5.
+Wall Street analysts’ mean target price for HAL on March 13 was $64.20.
+HAL is currently trading at ~$51, implying a ~26% upside at its current median price.
+A month ago, analysts’ average target price for HAL was $63.50.

 Learn more about the OFS industry in Market Realist’s The Oilfield Equipment and Services Industry: A Primer.